benshimonz/V1/README.md

 - M4 may appear directly left of a quantifier
 - {pt} is an property tag of an ordinal property - defined on top of the aggregation (in a previous filtering step) or right of the aggregation
 - {at}/{st} is an aggregation tag / split tag - defined on top of the aggregation (in a previous filtering step) or right of the aggregation
-- Except for '&' quantifer - M4 aggregation cannot start a quantifier's branch
+- Except for '&' quantifier - M4 aggregation cannot start a quantifier's branch
 - The visual notation for the entity directly left of the aggregation is '←' instead of '_et_'.
 Similarly, the visual notation for the entity directly right of the aggregation is '→' instead of '_et_'.
 The visual notation for both is 'pair' (as in 'per pair') or 'pairs' (as in '5 pairs with...') instead of '{_et_, _et_}'.

 If _S1_ is not given: